 Always read the label on your clothing.
 It will specify whether it is just for handwashing.
 If this is the case, it is always preferable to hand-wash the garment.

 Handwashing, on the other hand, takes a long time.
 It also necessitates additional effort to remove stains.
 So, if you have alternative possibilities, you should consider the benefits and drawbacks.

-If you have sensitive skin, we recommend using gloves.
+If you have sensitive skin, I recommend needing gloves.
 They might provide you with additional protection from the cleaning chemicals in your detergent.

 Follow these steps if you want to go the tried-and-true way of handwashing.
 First, gather your materials.
 You will require the following items: